ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 This document defines a YANG data model to describe topologies of microwave/millimeter wave (hereafter microwave is used to simplify the text).
 The YANG data model describes radio links, supporting carrier(s) and the associated termination points {{!RFC8561}}.
 A carrier is a description of a link providing transport capacity over the air by a single carrier.
 It is typically defined by its transmitting and receiving frequencies.
 A radio link is a link providing the aggregated transport capacity of the supporting carriers in aggregated and/or protected configurations, which can be used to carry traffic on higher topology layers such as Ethernet and TDM.
 The model augments "YANG Data Model for Traffic Engineering (TE) Topologies" defined in {{!RFC8795}}, which is based on "A YANG Data Model for Network Topologies" defined in {{!RFC8345}}.

-The microwave point-to-point radio technology provides connectivity on L0/L1 over a radio link between two termination points, using one or several supporting carriers in aggregated or protected configurations.
+The microwave point-to-point radio technology provides connectivity on Layer 0 / Layer 1 (L0/L1) over a radio link between two termination points, using one or several supporting carriers in aggregated or protected configurations.
 That application of microwave technology cannot be used to perform cross-connection or switching of the traffic to create network connectivity across multiple microwave radio links.
-Instead, a payload of traffic on higher topology layers, normally L2 Ethernet, is carried over the microwave radio link and when the microwave radio link is terminated at the endpoints, cross-connection and switching can be performed on that higher layer creating connectivity across multiple supporting microwave radio links.
+Instead, a payload of traffic on higher topology layers, normally Layer 2 (L2) Ethernet, is carried over the microwave radio link and when the microwave radio link is terminated at the endpoints, cross-connection and switching can be performed on that higher layer creating connectivity across multiple supporting microwave radio links.

-The microwave topology model is expected to be used between a Provisioning Network Controller (PNC) and a Multi Domain Service Coordinator(MDSC) {{?RFC8453}}.
+The microwave topology model is expected to be used between a Provisioning Network Controller (PNC) and a Multi Domain Service Coordinator (MDSC) {{?RFC8453}}.
 Examples of use cases that can be supported are:

-1. Correlation between microwave radio links and the supported links on higher topology layers. e.g. an L2 Ethernet topology.
+1. Correlation between microwave radio links and the supported links on higher topology layers (e.g., an L2 Ethernet topology).
 This information can be used to understand how changes in the performance/status of a microwave radio link affect traffic on higher layers.
-2. Propagation of relevant characteristics of a microwave radio link, such as bandwidth, to higher topology layers, where it e.g. could be used as a criterion when configuring and optimizing a path for a connection/service through the network end to end.
+2. Propagation of relevant characteristics of a microwave radio link, such as bandwidth, to higher topology layers, where it could be used as a criterion when configuring and optimizing a path for a connection/service through the network end to end.
-3. Optimization of the microwave radio link configurations on a network level, e.g. with the purpose to minimize overall interference and/or maximize the overall capacity provided by the links.
+3. Optimization of the microwave radio link configurations on a network level, with the purpose to minimize overall interference and/or maximize the overall capacity provided by the links.

-## Terminology and Definitions
+## Abbreviations
-The following acronyms are used in this document:
+The following abbreviations are used in this document:

 CTP Carrier Termination Point